oracle/coherence-operator/examples/deployment/README.md

 mvn clean install -P docker
 ```

+> Note: If you want to change the Coherence version from the default of 14.1.1-0-1 to 20.06, then
+> you can supply the -Dcoherence.version=20.06 for the mvn commands below.
+You must also use JDK11.

 > Note: If you are running behind a corporate proxy and receive the following message building the
 > Docker image:
 > `Connect to gcr.io:443 [gcr.io/172.217.212.82] failed: connect timed out` you must modify the build command